By Gary McKechnie

 Now it’s your turn to see Suwannee County.

 Getting There and Getting Around

-Just 30 minutes west of Lake City via I-75 (or more tranquil US 90), Live Oak is the largest city in Suwannee County.
-It’s also the only city in Suwannee County, just as Branford is the only town.
-Together they share nearly 700 square miles with 17 unincorporated communities.
+Just 30 minutes west of Lake City via I-75 (or more tranquil US 90), Suwannee County encompasses the cities of Live Oak and Branford, as well as the towns of Dowling Park, Wellborn, and O’Brien, spanning nearly 700 square miles with 17 unincorporated communities.

 There are hundreds of rural campgrounds in Florida, but only one presents an ongoing calendar of popular music festivals.
 A combination of its setting (a peaceful, wooded 800 acres on the Suwannee River), its location (midway between the music-loving college capitals of Gainesville and Tallahassee), and talent (plenty of it!) set the stage for a decades-long line-up of live music.

 Hardly a week goes by without musicians of varying genres performing at venues around the park.
 (For a full list of weekly events and major festivals, visit musicliveshere.com).